Jan-Eric-B/FuriousTare/README.md

   the correct response, _and also_ the response for the other dialogue choice ("I like high fidelity *anything*").
 - When entering a conversation while holding a flashlight, the flashlight is supposed to stay still, but you could still wave it around.
+- When throwing a gun, if you had both Villiers and Ruby guns, you would lose the Villiers even if you threw Ruby's.